d3rrick/wiki-farm/README.md

 ### prerequisites
 - Python 3.6 should be installed
 - django 1.11
+- Node package manager
 - install other packages provided in the requirements.txt file
-- Running the application.
+- Running the application
-- Visit this link to view on any browser.
+- Visit this link to view on any browser

 ### Installation.
 - Ensure python3.6 is installed.